CLI

 commit | commit/owner/repo@sha | PR injection, security sabotage, backdoor introduction |

-Before your agent acts on any external context, brin returns a score, verdict, and any detected threats.
-Pre-scanned results return in under 10ms — fast enough to sit in the critical path of every agent action, no queues, no cold starts.
+before your agent acts on any external context, brin returns a score, verdict, and any detected threats. cached results come back in under 50ms — fast enough to sit in the critical path of every agent action. no queues, no cold starts.

-If brin is unreachable, the agent continues as normal — zero risk to your existing workflow.
+if brin is unreachable, your agent keeps working as normal — zero downtime risk.

 | Variable | Default | Description |